tidypress

 5. Pagefind indexes build/.

-Power users can add @tidypress/astro and an astro.config.mjs in the docs directory (tidypress init --with-astro).
+Power users can add @tidypress/astro and astro.config.mjs via tidypress init --with-astro.

 CLI package